ErikOkau/CCT/VERCEL_DEPLOYMENT_GUIDE.md

 ### **Step 4: Set Environment Variables (If Needed)**

-If you're using Google Sheets API, add these in the Vercel dashboard:
+If you're using Google Sheets API or ChatGPT, add these in the Vercel dashboard:

 1. **Go to Project Settings**
 2. **Environment Variables**
 3. **Add these variables**:
    ```
+   CHATGPT_API=your_chatgpt_api_key
    GOOGLE_SHEETS_CREDENTIALS=your_credentials_here
    ```